ps2.jpg

-Project Spectrum is seeking new graduate student committee members to join us in our mission of increasing diversity, equity, inclusion, and accessibility in music theory, musicology, and ethnomusicology.
+Project Spectrum is seeking new graduate student committee members to join us in our mission of increasing diversity, equity, inclusion, and accessibility in music studies.
 Read our complete mission statement here.

 In our organizational model, graduate student committee members serve as the leading voice for Project Spectrum and the primary organizers of its events and actions.
-Our affiliate members support the graduate student committee as advisors, mentors, and collaborators.
+Our faculty affiliates support the graduate student committee as advisors, mentors, and collaborators.
+Graduate student and faculty affiliate information is available on our website.

 The graduate student members of Project Spectrum are passionate about building community and supporting each other as we organize toward both urgent needs and longer-term visions around music academia.
-While this labor belongs to everyone, we believe an important function of leadership is to uplift the voices and ideas of the historically marginalized.
+While this labor belongs to everyone, we believe an important function of leadership is to uplift voices and ideas from the ground up.

 We look forward to hearing from those who would like to join us in our work.